inferno/workbench/README.md

 	workbench start

-Now type in the browser `http://localhost:4000`.
+Now type in browser `http://localhost:4000`.
 And you will see the start page.

 ## Export prototype